 A lopsided or crooked smile can look cute, but having crooked teeth is not the same.
 Aside from not being pretty, crooked teeth can also cause speech problems because it affects the way you pronounce words.
 If you have this abnormal dental structure, your teeth are also more prone to decay.

 We recommend getting professional help from an orthodontist to address this issue.
-Even if your crooked teeth don’t cause you any speech impediment, having straighter teeth will give you a better looking smile.
+Even if your crooked teeth don’t cause you any speech impediment, having straighter teeth will give you a better-looking smile.
 Your overall oral health will also improve.

 2. Fix Bite Issues

 The second most common reason for braces, besides aesthetics, is an overbite.
-Otherwise known as buck teeth, an overbite is when your upper front teeth greatly overlaps the lower ones when you close your mouth.
+Otherwise known as buck teeth, an overbite is when your upper front teeth greatly overlap the lower ones when you close your mouth.
 This can be easily corrected with the help of braces.

 Other bite irregularities that need treatment include an underbite, crossbite, and open bite.

-If you have any of these irregular bites, you should have it treated immediately.
+If you have any of these irregular bites, you should have them treated immediately.
 All these burdensome misalignments don’t look good and can also cause an onset of other oral issues.
 They can result to problems in speech, as well as teeth grinding and clenching.

 3. Reduce the Gaps

 It is natural for gaps to form between a person’s teeth.
-In a lot of cases, this is due to an extracted tooth that cause the other teeth to move around and fill the empty space left.
+In a lot of cases, this is due to an extracted tooth that causes the other teeth to move around and fill the empty space left.
 Other times, it’s caused by bad habits such as using a toothpick the wrong way.